JuliaIO/ProtoBuf.jl/README.md

 false
 ````

-The `isfilled` method without specifying any particular field checks whether all mandatory fields are set.
-This can be used as a check before sending an object, to avoid getting an exception from within the write method.
+The `isfilled(obj::Any)` method (without any particular field specified) checks whether all mandatory fields are set.
+It is useful to check objects using this method before sending them.
+Otherwise `writeproto` results in an exception.

 ````
 julia> using ProtoBuf

 julia> import ProtoBuf.meta

-julia>

 julia> type TestType
            val::Any
        end

-julia>

 julia> type TestFilled
            fld1::TestType